memtest86plus/memtest86plus/README.md

 round inserts short idle gaps into the traffic to generate load transients in the module power delivery.
 This targets DDR5-era interface faults that on-die ECC cannot correct: link signal-integrity errors, marginal XMP/EXPO training and PMIC voltage droop.
-On x86_64 the bursts use the same non-temporal SIMD kernels as test 5; other builds fall back to cached scalar accesses, which exercise the interface less aggressively.
+On x86_64 and AArch64 the bursts use the same non-temporal SIMD kernels as test 5; other builds fall back to cached scalar accesses, which exercise the interface less aggressively.
 Errors from this test are typically transient and will not necessarily repeat at the same address; they do not contribute to BadRAM patterns, memmap regions, or bad page regions.

 ### Test 4 : Moving inversions, ones & zeros